BlackWhiteYoshi/Blazor.TSRuntime/README.md

   -> InvokeTrySync_textSaveNumber(...)
   -> InvokeAsync_textSaveNumber(...)

-\[name pattern\] for preload works pretty much the same, except there is only 1 variable:
+The \[name pattern\] for preload or module grouping works pretty much the same, except there is only 1 variable:

 - #module#